How to Make Candles

 - Melt the wax in your glass measuring cup.
 I found that about 3 cups of wax at a time was right, but how much you need depends on the size of your container.
 You can always add more!
 Melt the wax in the microwave using 30-second intervals, stirring each time until fully melted.

 - Add essential oils to the wax.
-I used my Young Living oil blends joy, peace and calming and en-r-gee along with some citronella, but you can use whichever oils or scents you like! 🙂 It takes a LOT of oil to produce a scent…I did 30 drops and the scent is very, very subtle.
+You can use whatever scent you like, but keep in mind it takes a LOT of oil to produce a scent…I did 30 drops and the scent is very, very subtle.
 I’d suggest 40+ which seems excessive, but it’s not for this purpose, promise.
 BEFORE ADDING OILS- make sure you read this section about the flash point of essential oils.
 It’s vital information for making diy scented candles that are actually scented!

-- Pour wax into container.
+- Pour wax into the container.
 Carefully pour your scented wax into the container—careful, it’s hot!

 - Let the wax harden.
 The wax will harden faster if you stick it in the fridge—but I left mine out overnight and it was ready the next morning.

 - Trim the wick.
 Trim the wick to 1/4″ length above the wax.
 I think technically there’s a fancy tool you can use to do it, but I just used scissors, shh don’t tell. #fancy

 - Light and enjoy!
 Enjoy your hard work and the aromatherapy benefits of your homemade candle!
 See, wasn’t that easy? 🙂